Asian stocks gain after Fed keep US interest rates low

 Gold rose to $1,956.60 per ounce from Wednesday's $1,953.40.
 It briefly touched $1,960 the previous day.

-In energy markets, benchmark U.S. crude rose 2 cents to $41.29 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude lost 3 cents to $41.24 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract gained 23 cents on Wednesday to $41.27.
-Brent crude, used to price international oils, added 7 cents to $44.16 per barrel in London.
+Brent crude, used to price international oils, was unchanged at $44.09 per barrel in London.

 Credit: Lee Jin-man